 “Our company’s stewardship program builds on my father’s life-long leadership and support of STEM education,” said Riley Bechtel.
 “Today, Bechtel employees offer hands-on experiences in engineering through our global partnerships with a number of leading organizations.
 Our volunteers support numerous STEM projects and reach thousands of students globally in places such as Australia, Chile, India, the United States, and the United Kingdom.”

-The company’s stewardship program includes five nonprofit partners: DiscoverE, Engineers Without Borders, FIRST®, Junior Achievement®, and Ocean Exploration Trust.”
+: DiscoverE, Engineers Without Borders, FIRST®, Junior Achievement®, and Ocean Exploration Trust.”